crdoconnor/patroltrigger/README.rst

 Features
 ========

+* If multiple methods are triggered by a changed file, they will run *in the order they appear* in patrol.py.
+* Queue up triggers by putting a file named 'lock' in the directory patrol.py is run from.
+Once 'lock' is removed, the pent up triggers will all be fired.
 * Each time a set of methods are triggered, the total run time is timed.
 * If a command fails (e.g. a unit test), the method is aborted by default at that point to shorten feedback time.
-Subsequent matching methods will not run.
+Subsequent methods will not run.
 * Run a custom command after each method is finished (e.g. guake, notify-send).
-* If multiple methods are triggered by a changed file, they will run *in the order they appear* in patrol.py.
 * Ability to run commands manually.